secretstartups/handbook/sites/handbook/source/handbook/legal/index.html.md

 #### [Privacy](https://about.gitlab.com/handbook/legal/privacy/), [Product](https://about.gitlab.com/handbook/legal/product/), and [Trade Compliance](https://about.gitlab.com/handbook/legal/trade-compliance/)

-The Privacy, Product and Trade Compliance team collaborates with all GitLab teams including engineering, security, product, and marketing to provide guidance and direction in a broad range of matters relating to data privacy, open source licensing, intellectual property protection and export compliance.
+The Privacy, Product and Trade Compliance Team collaborates with all GitLab teams including engineering, security, product, and marketing to provide guidance and direction in a broad range of matters relating to data privacy, open source licensing, intellectual property protection and export compliance.

 ## GitLab Policies